Military Regions of Laos: Military Region 5

 Military Region 5 (French: Région Militaire 5) was formed in Summer 1959.
-Headquartered at Camp Chinaimo, a major Army facility located on the eastern outskirts of Vientiane, the MR 5 covered the Capital zone – which included the nation's central government seat and the namesake Vientiane province – and the Borikhane province.
-Its first commanding officer was Major-General Phoumi Nosavan, succeeded in early 1960 by Major-General Kouprasith Abhay until he was replaced on 1 July 1971 by Brigadier-General Thongligh Chokbengboun.
+Headquartered at Camp Chinaimo, a major FAR military facility located on the eastern outskirts of Vientiane, the MR 5 covered the Capital zone – which included the nation's central government seat and the namesake Vientiane province – and the Borikhane province.
+Its first commanding officer was Major general Phoumi Nosavan, succeeded in early 1960 by Major general Kouprasith Abhay until he was replaced on 1 July 1971 by Brigadier general Thongligh Chokbengboun.

 Military Region 6

 In early 1962 Sainyabuli Province was removed from Military Region 1, and designated as MR 6.
 It was returned to MR 1 in July 1968.
 In late 1962, the MR 6 was commanded by Colonel Houmphanh Norasing.

 Military Region 7

 In early 1962 Champasak Province was removed from Military Region 4, and designated as MR 7.
 It was returned to MR 4 in July 1968.
 In late 1962, the MR 7 was commanded by Colonel Kot Venevongsos.